-The following people participated in their parish's Rite of Christian Initiation of Adults, which is the process for adults to enter the Catholic Church.
+The following people participated in their parish's Rite of Christian Initiation of Adults process.
 They were among the nearly 670 people who received the sacraments of initiation — baptism, confirmation and Eucharist at Easter Vigil Masses in the Diocese of Little Rock on Holy Saturday, March 26, 2016.
-To see the complete list of all those who entered the Church in Arkansas, visit Arkansas Catholic.

 “I surrendered.
 I was a fervent atheist, a product of a communist Soviet regime and fought for more than half a century the mere idea of God’s existence.
 God employed logic and reason to irrevocably change my intellectual mind to the point where denying his existence became simply illogical and unreasonable.
 Then as an ethnic Jew I kept turning away from the love of the Son, Jesus.
 He used my wife (even without her knowledge) as a beacon and a gateway to him.
 I know not where this road leads, and I experience trepidation about my ability to meet Jesus’ expectations.
 I take courage in knowing that he is ever with me, and he will never leave me to face my perils alone.” — Dr. Dmitry Fomin, Elect, St. Vincent de Paul Church, Rogers

 “My husband and I grew up as Protestants.
 Our son went to Catholic High and we became interested in the Catholic Church.
 For myself, I observed my dear friends and my aunt and I noticed their compassion toward others — that’s a testament to their Catholic faith.
 We attended Mass and received a blessing from Father and we knew Catholicism was for us.” — Karen Latch, Candidate, Cathedral of St. Andrew, Little Rock